brunoluiz/brunoluiz.github.io/content/blog/2022/nov/low-downtime-postgres-upgrade-i-want-to-believe/index.md

 Postgres is one of the developer's favourite databases.
 It is available in most cloud providers, and companies can go years with Postgres features solely.
 But, as with everything, Postgres could be better in some aspects.
 The article ["Things I hate about Postgres"][1] list some of these points, for example.
 Until last year, I was mainly using [CockroachDB][2], but since I changed companies, Postgres and its peculiarities hit me every now and then.

-The services using Postgres deal with a large request volume, and due to its financial nature, downtimes are frowned upon (perhaps not the ideal choice for this, but that is a topic for another post).
+The services using Postgres the company I am working for deal with a large request volume, and due to its financial nature, downtimes are frowned upon (perhaps not the ideal choice for this, but that is a topic for another post).
 Failovers are never 100% clean, and configuration tweaks might result in a writer instance restart.
 Happily, there are ways to circumvent minor database downtimes, such as request retries and leveraging pgBouncer. **But what about upgrades?**

 [Minor versions are not risky][3], as they don't change the file system.
 The only downtime required is when it is restarting the instance with the new version.
 Some coordination is required (reader upgrades first, then writer), but managed solutions deal with this automatically.
 Some, such as AWS and GCP, even provide [zero-downtime patching][4].